juanburgos/100-days-of-code/log.md

 ### Day06  #100DaysOfCode

-Learned about combining selector in CSS to refactor a website.
+Learned about combining selectors in CSS to refactor a website.
 Neat & tidy. #BeerTime

+### Day07  #100DaysOfCode

+Learned further on Combining Selectors in CSS, the difference between Parent-Child selectors and Same Level Element selectors, how Selector Priority is set by CSS Specificity.
+Heading on to JavaScript tomorrow.
+Another 🤯 day. 👨🏻‍💻

 ### Day  #100DaysOfCode